 The creator economy pegged at more than $100 Bn is growing day by day.
 Passionate people who want to make a difference fuel it.
 People around the world are taking a dig at it.
-They want to fulfil their desire of bringing a change to society.
+They want to fulfil their desire to bring a change to society.

 Many people today want to stand out and make a name for themselves.
 They want to establish their voice.
 People are turning to creating and sharing content with people who would like it.
 The creator economy is giving such people an option to make the difference they want.

-Today we will have a look at the creator economy.
+Today we will have a look at the creators' economy.
 We will have a look at what is making it large and what is driving it.
 The creator economy is the next big thing that might impact our lives.

 What is the creator economy?

 The creator economy had taken birth in the early 90s itself.
 But it was not until after 2010 that it started to grow.
 In the early days, the content was limited, even its income.
-The creators economy evolved in the past decade.
+The creator economy evolved in the past decade.
 It has now become big enough to fuel a change.

 More than a decade ago if somebody wanted to become a creator, the cost associated with it was enormous.
 There were a lot of obstacles - from buying the relevant tools to getting recognition.
 Reaching out to your audience was not easy.
 You needed to have the right contacts to reach out to your audience.

-If you did not have the relevant resource and connect to people, you would not be even able to get in front of anyone.
+If you did not have the relevant resources and connect to people, you would not be even able to get in front of anyone.
 It was like getting a role in a Hollywood movie.
 But then things changed.

 Many obstacles that people had earlier are now removed.
 We will discuss how the content creators flourished and the creators' economy boomed.
 We will also discuss how this economy will function in the coming years and decades.